SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

 * The analysis of the grid fields in AM cylindrical geometry

-The simulation used for this tutorial is relatively heavy so make sure to submit the job on X cores at least.
+The simulation used for this tutorial is relatively heavy so make sure to submit the job on 160 cores at least.

 ----